What is a trauma bond?

 - Your sense of worth and self-esteem is linked to the relationship.
 Your emotions are also tied to how they are feeling though you never really feel completely safe and trusting of them.

-- You feel addicted to them and constantly seeking their approval.
+- You feel addicted to them and constantly seek their approval.
 You continue to seek their validation, especially after incidents of abuse.

 - You find yourself defending your partner’s behaviour to your friends and hiding the pain you are really feeling from yourself and your loved ones.
 You may even work to present your relationship as happy to your friends and family and downplay and minimise the hurt and abuse you are experiencing.